TobiasLibera/LPWallMount/README.md

 \
 Also, you need ***1 additional M3x6 screw*** to fit the two parts together.
 Where the thread length is 6mm.\
 \
-STEP files of the parts are also available, so it should be easy to modify the parts to your needs.\
+STEP files of the parts are also available, so it should be easy to modify the parts to your needs.

 <br></br>

 ### Before Printing

 Before printing, I recommend to print the ***LPW_Test_ScrewHole_M3*** part once, to check if you can tighten the M3 screw into the screw hole.\
-The nominal diameter of the hole is ***2.93mm***, which works good for my printer and my slicer settiungs.
+The nominal diameter of the hole is ***2.93mm***, which works good for my printer and my slicer settings.
 Maybe you need another value to get a good fit.
-Feel free to modify the STEP files.\
+Feel free to modify the STEP files.

 <br></br>